nultinator/threshold/Bitcoin_Node_Launch.md

 Steps for launching a Bitcoin Full Node on AWS EC2.
-Adapted from https://wolfmcnally.com/115/developer-notes-setting-up-a-bitcoin-node-on-aws/, and updated to reflect actual AWS Console user journey.
+Adapted from https://wolfmcnally.com/115/developer-notes-setting-up-a-bitcoin-node-on-aws/, and updated to reflect what worked best to launch my Bitcoin Full Node.

 ### Initial Steps